-When driving your children around, be sure to drive slowly and cautiously in Calgary neighborhoods, on extra alert and ready for a child darting from behind a vehicle.
+When driving your children around, be sure to drive slowly and cautiously in Calgary neighbourhoods, on extra alert and ready for a child darting from behind a vehicle.
 Corners and intersections will be extremely busy with pedestrian traffic, so be patient.
 Avoid driveways, but if planning to do the rounds to friends and family, be extra mindful when backing out.

-Once everyone is home from a fun and safe Halloween evening of trick or treating, be sure to go through the mountain of candy and check for anything that may have been opened and re-wrapped ripped packaging, or loose candy, as well as any homemade treats from a stranger.
+Once everyone is home from a fun and safe Halloween evening of trick or treating, be sure to go through the mountain of candy and check for anything that may have been opened and re-wrapped ripped packaging, or loose candy, as well any homemade treats from a stranger.
 These should be erred on the side of caution and thrown out.
 Keep any smaller candy or toys, as well as gum and hard candy for older children to prevent choking in babies and toddlers.

 Have a fun and safe Halloween!

 Contact a Fully-licensed Real Estate Agent

 Looking for an experienced REALTOR® who specializes in real estate across Calgary?
 At Royal LePage Benchmark we are here to help you.